Broken Hill, NSW

 The next viewing area is just off the trail and if you look for the highest area you will be able to get 360 degree views.
 You can head back to the trail or if you look around, you will see that the trail is close to this high point anyway and only requires a short section of track to rejoin.

 At this point the track starts to make its way slowly back down and is relatively easy to follow.
 The trail tread becomes rocky, but easy to spot.
 You will arrive at one point where the trail does become hard to identify and we spent five minutes trying the different branches before realising it went between two rock mounds.
-One thing to note here is that this route will require you to descend down a steep rope drop that while not vertical can only be described as rock climbing with around a 4-5 metre drop (that is not identified on the trail information signage).
+One thing to note here is that this route will require you to descend down a steep rope drop that while not vertical can only be described as rock climbing with around a 4-5 metre drop (While identified on the trail information signage its understated).
 To make it easier for you, the rope has loops however if you aren’t into heights or climbing, your only other option is to turn around and go back the way you came to get to back to the trailhead.

 At the bottom of this rope follow the gorge downhill and about 20 metres along you are required to make your way through a very narrow slot canyon while at the same time avoiding any water at the bottom.
 Upon getting through this narrow section you are back in the gorge again following the dry creek all the way back to the main canyon where you started.
 This section of the gorge isn’t as well signposted as the main channel and you just have to trust that you are on the right route so a few extra signs would be helpful.